alin23/alinpanaitiu.com/content/blog/over-500nits-failed.md

 {{< img src="skylight-symbols.png" alt="Searching for nits in SkyLight" sizes="(min-width: 60em) 90%, 90vw" >}}

 The function `kSLSBrightnessRequestEDRHeadroom` seemed promising but I always got a `SIGBUS` when trying to call it.
-I can't find it's implementation so I don't know what parameters I should pass.
+I can't find its implementation so I don't know what parameters I should pass.
 I just guessed the first one could be a display ID.

 ```objc
 @import Darwin;